 I think we’ve found a new favorite.
 My 6 year-old and I sat down to read one of the Pach-n-Go Girls Adventures—Mystery of the Troubled Toucan—and when I was called away for other mama duties he just kept on reading it by himself.
 If that isn’t the seal of approval then I don’t know what is.

-Looking for classroom activities to accompany our Pack-n-Go Girls Brazil Adventures?
+Looking for more at-home or classroom activities to accompany our Pack-n-Go Girls Brazil Adventures?
 Our comprehensive, printable Country Exploration Kit for Brazil contains 45+ pages of learning activities, including story starter ideas for young writers, games, crafts, recipes, language activities, coloring pages, and Common Core aligned activities around geography, social studies, math, reading/vocabulary, and science.
-You can purchase the Country Exploration Kit for Brazil on Teachers Pay Teachers for $5.95.
+You can purchase the Country Exploration Kit for Brazil for $5.99.